duggabe/gr-control/README.md

 <a name="creds"/>

 ## Credits
 Thanks to Ron Economos (w6rz) for updating gr-cessb to version 3.9.
-I have used his Controlled Envelope speech processing in both SSB and NFM transmitters.
+I have used his Controlled Envelope speech processing in the SSB transmitter.